 - Both parametric and non-parametric tests consistently provide the same security against false negatives and also offer the same protection against false positives.
 These patterns are valid for sample sizes of 10, 30, and 200 per group.

-There are many advantages of using a Likert Scale in a survey for market research.
+There are many advantages of using this Scale in a survey for market research.
 They are:

 - Ease of implementation: This universally accepted scale can be easily understood and applied to various customer satisfaction or employee satisfaction surveys.

 - Quantifiable answer options: Quantify Likert items with no apparent relation to the expression and conduct statistical analysis on the received results.

 - Analyze the rank of opinions: There may be a sample with varied views about a particular topic.
 The likert scale offers a ranking of the views of these people surveyed.

 - Simple to respond: Respondents can understand the intent of this scale and quickly answer the question.